sass/sass/accepted/color-4-new-spaces.changes.md

 * Clarify how to handle existing missing components in `color.adjust()` and `color.scale()`.

+* Remove language misleadingly indicating that the scaling a number algorithm was guaranteed to return an in-gamut number.

 ## Draft 1.17

 * Treat colors with missing channels as the same as 0 for `color.same()`.